leafsphp/new-docs/leaf/v/2.5.0/routing/new.md

 ### No need for a constructor

 There's no longer a need for a constructor since Leaf router no longer takes in any parameters to set.
-Also, although you can use Leaf router with static methods, it's better to initilize it (if you want to use new features like `name` and `namespace`)
+The easiest way to go with Leaf router now is with static methods. *Even internally, Leaf has switched to using static router methods...shhh, that's a secret!*

 ## Bug Fixes